aueb-wim/ehr-datafactory-template/README.md

  ./update_files.py
 ```

-Then create DataFactory databases
+Then create the DataFactory databases

-**Caution!** The following creation script drop any prexisting DataFactory database.
+**Caution!** The following creation script drops any prexisting DataFactory database.
 Skip this step if there is no such need *i.e. when importing a second batch of hospital data.*

-for droping and creating all databases at once
+for dropping and creating all databases at once

 ```shell
 $ sh build_dbs.sh all